LuciferUchiha/georgerowlands.ch/content/garden/ml/reinforcementLearning.md

 ## Planning

 So far we have assumed that the agent follows some fixed policy $\pi$ and derived the corresponding value functions and Bellman equations.
 But how do we actually find a good policy in the first place?
 This is where the concepts of **planning** and **reinforcement learning** come into play.
 Specifically, planning refers to the process of computing an optimal policy when the MDP model (transition and reward functions) is known, or in other words, when we have **complete knowledge** of the environment.
-In contrast, reinforcement learning deals with the situation where the MDP model is unknown and must be learned through interaction with the environment.
+In contrast, reinforcement learning deals with the situation where the environment is unknown and must be learned by interacting with the environment.
+However, both planning and reinforcement learning share the same underlying goal of finding an optimal policy that maximizes the expected return.

+This can be very confussing to differentiate, especially since we can also do planning in reinforcement learning settings, for example by learning a model of the environment and then using that model to plan.
+However, the key distinction is whether the MDP model is whether you have access to a model of the environment, and you try to solve it via some form of advanced search.
+It does not require to collect true experience from the real environment, but some planning methods are based on simulated experience from the known (or modeled) environment.
+It's all in the agent's head, just like when you plan something, hence planning.

+Learning is when you do not assume to have a model of the environment, and thus you need true experience to infer anything.
+And it can be done broadly speaking in two ways:
+- **Model-based learning**: Here, the agent tries to learn a model of the environment's dynamics (i.e., the transition probabilities and reward function) from its interactions with the environment.
+Once the model is learned, the agent can use planning methods to compute an optimal policy based on this learned model.
+- **Model-free learning**: In this approach, the agent directly skips learning a model of the environment and instead focuses on learning the value functions or policies directly from its interactions with the environment.

+{{< figure
+    src="/images/ml/rlModelBasedFree.png"
+    caption="Illustration of model-based and model-free reinforcement learning." alt="Illustration of model-based and model-free reinforcement learning."
+>}}

 ### Policy Evaluation

+{{< callout type="todo" >}}
+Clearly mention tabular case only, i.e. small finite state and action spaces.
+Later on we will look at other cases.
+{{< /callout >}}

 To be able to find an optimal policy, we first need to be able to evaluate how good a given policy is.
 This is done through the policy evaluation step, where we compute the value function $v_\pi$ for the current policy.
 As mentioned earlier, the Bellman Equations gives us a system of linear equations.
 While we could solve this analytically, it is computationally expensive for large state spaces, specifically it requires inverting a matrix of size $|\mathcal{S}| \times |\mathcal{S}|$ which is $O(|\mathcal{S}|^3)$ in time complexity.
 Instead, we can use an iterative approach known as **iterative policy evaluation**.
 The idea is to start with an initial guess for the value function (e.g., all zeros) and then repeatedly update the value function using the Bellman equation until it converges to the true value function for the policy.
 Specifically, we can use the following update rule for each state $s$: